Privacy policy

 10117 Berlin/Germany

-Your data subject rights
+Your rights as a data subject

 • Information about your data stored by us and its processing,

-• Correction of inaccurate personal data,
+• Correction of incorrect personal data,

 • Restriction of data processing if we are not yet allowed to delete your data due to legal obligations,